Defying Gravity: Super/Man: The Christopher Reeve Story

 What the documentary captures so powerfully is how he was able to rise up from the devastation of his accident and embrace a new life and purpose, not just surviving but thriving as he focused on becoming a crusader for disability rights.
 We see Reeve’s speech at the 1996 Democratic National Convention, as he passionately argues for disability rights and spinal cord research.
 We see how the moment helped transform him into a symbol of hope, sparking a shift in the conversation as he challenged the public to see those with disabilities not as victims, but as individuals with dignity and strength.

-They don’t teach superhero moves at Juilliard, which makes the flashbacks to Reeve’s earlier life especially fascinating.
-He took an early interest in theater, landing roles in professional productions as early as a boy.
-The film captures some of his earliest roles and his many talents, from hockey to skiing to piloting to piano, which earned him acceptance to Juilliard.
-Then, at just 23, he earned the biggest break a young theater actor could possibly imagine: a role in a major Broadway production starring Katherine Hepburn, A Matter of Gravity.
+They don’t teach superhero stunts at Juilliard, which makes the revelations about his earlier life especially fascinating.
+We learn that while he took an early interest in theater, landing a few roles in professional productions as a kid, it was his skills as a piano prodigy that earned him acceptance into Juilliard — the school that brought us Marvin Hamlisch, Miles Davis, and Yo Yo Ma.
+And somehow, while toiling away at the piano at 23, he got the biggest break a young theater actor could possibly imagine: a role in a major Broadway production starring Katherine Hepburn, A Matter of Gravity.

-Just two years later, Reeve would defy gravity and the typical arc of a Juilliard student when he was cast in the biggest of the big screen roles when Warner Bros. found their perfect Clark Kent, launching him into the stratosphere of international fame.
-He was just 25.
+In just two years, Reeve would defy gravity and his planned career as a Juilliard-trained pianist when he was cast in the biggest of the big screen roles.
+Warner Bros. had found their perfect Clark Kent, launching him into the stratosphere of international fame.

-It’s when the story shifts to Reeve’s personal relationships that Super/Man becomes something more profound.
-There are no big revelations, but what stands out is how genuine and deeply invested most of these connections were despite the swirl of celebrity that surrounded him.
-His life as a movie star and then an advocate brought him into contact with many well-known people, and one particularly touching highlight is his friendship with Robin Williams, who played a significant role in Reeve’s life, especially after his accident.
+What stands out in all of the personal recollections is that despite the whirlwind of celebrity that surrounded his life, he did manage to form deep and genuine bonds, and he did manage to change.
+His life in film and then as an advocate brought him into contact with many well-known people, and one particularly touching highlight is his friendship with Robin Williams, who played a significant role in Reeve’s life after his accident.

 c.
 Mitchell Gerber/Corbis/VCG via Getty

-What brings him back to life, more than the famous friends and the archival footage, are candid home movies and interviews with his children.
-His youngest, Will, only really remembers his dad after his accident, but we see how a wheelchair-bound Reeve still manages to teach his son how to ride a bike.
+What brings him back to life, more than the famous friends and the archival film footage, are candid home movies and interviews with his children.
+His youngest, Will, was just four when his dad had his accident, but we see how a wheelchair-bound Reeve still manages to teach his son how to ride a bike.
 The boy was only 11 when his father passed suddenly of heart failure, and in a gut-wrenching turn of events, his mother Dana — the rock through all the tumult of their lives after the accident — would be diagnosed with Stage 4 lung cancer.
-Will would ultimately lose both of his parents by the time he was 13, leaving him to be raised by their best friends, we learn, and another heartbreaking part of this story instead becomes part of what the “man of steel” has left us with.
-Will and his two older siblings, Alexandra and Matt, have continued their parents’ legacy through the Christopher and Dana Reeves Foundation, which has funded $140 million in research and support for people affected by spinal cord injuries.
+Will ultimately lost both of his parents by the time he was 13, leaving him to be raised by their best friends, and another heartbreaking part of this story instead becomes part of what the “man of steel” has left us with.
+Will and his two older siblings, Alexandra and Matt, have found ways to continue their parents’ legacy, including through the Christopher and Dana Reeves Foundation, which has funded $140 million in research and support for people affected by spinal cord injuries.

-While Super/Man can at times feel like hagiography, it is ultimately a very personal story about perseverance, a testament to the human spirit’s capacity to overcome the most insurmountable obstacles.
+While Super/Man can at times feel like hagiography, it gets to something deeper.
+It’s a very personal story about perseverance, a testament to the human spirit’s capacity to overcome the most insurmountable obstacles.

-For those who grew up watching Reeve on the big screen, Super/Man: The Christopher Reeve Story is a powerful experience.
-For younger generations who don’t remember him, it’s a story of a man who became a hero, and then redefined the very idea of one.
+For those who grew up watching Reeve on the big screen, Super/Man: The Christopher Reeve Story can be a powerful experience.
+For younger generations who don’t remember him, it’s a story of a man who became a hero, and then redefined the very notion of one.

 Super/Man: The Christopher Reeve Story arrives in theaters nationwide on October 12th.
 It will be available to stream on Max later this year.